novocodev/SDFMetalDemo/README.md

 Rather than use a triangle mesh based renderer SP uses Signed distance function (SDF) renderer.

-SDF renderers use mathmatical functions to define serfaces, they do not use pre-created model assets so they are more flexible.
+SDF renderers use mathmatical functions to define serfaces, they do not use pre-created model assets, for background information check out the following links.

+IQ's Signed Distance Bounds [demo on shadertoy](https://www.shadertoy.com/view/Xds3zN)

+And the [hg_sdf](http://mercury.sexy/hg_sdf/) Signed distance library by mercury

 ## Current Features